Printing Terms

 Printability

-how well a paper performs with ink on press.
+How well a paper performs with ink on press.
 Absorbency, smoothness, ink holdout, and opacity all affect printability.
-See also absorbency, dimensional stability, ink holdout, opacity, relative humidity
+See also absorbency, dimensional stability, ink holdout, opacity, relative humidity.

 Printing

-the process of applying images to a variety of surfaces.
+The process of applying images to a variety of surfaces.
 Some printing processes include: offset lithography, thermography, la gravure, letterpress, silkscreen, digital, laser, dye sub, photographic.

 Print Quality

-the overall excellence of a printed piece.
-Paper, ink, press, and the skill of the press operators all affect print quality.
+The overall excellence of a printed piece.
+Paper, ink, press and the skill of the press operators all affect print quality.
 See also printability.

 Printing Methods